DataDog/documentation/content/en/events/guides/migrating_to_new_events_features.md

 ## What this means for your organization

-* New events (from October 2021 onwards) are visible only in the [Events Explorer][2] or dashboard widgets and event overlays.
+* New events (after migration) are visible only in the [Events Explorer][2] or dashboard widgets and event overlays.

-* Older events (before October 2021) continue to be visible in the [Event Stream][2] for the remainder of their retention period (13 months).
+* Older events (before migration) continue to be visible in the [Event Stream][2] for the remainder of their retention period (13 months).

-This guide describes how to migrate your organization’s event monitors and dashboard widgets so that you benefit from the new Events features, and so that you're ready when the legacy event stream and storage are sunset in fourth quarter 2021.
+This guide describes how to migrate your organization’s event monitors and dashboard widgets so that you benefit from the new Events features, and so that you're ready when the legacy event stream and storage are sunset.
 It also provides [a detailed description of what's changed](#details-of-the-changes).

 ## Migration process